Veda bread: History

+Veda Bakeries holds the original recipe for Veda bread, and they have not published it publicly.
+The company is based in East Lothian in Haddington.
+The majority shares (75%) are owned by Miss Laura Frances Wilson.

 In Northern England, Veda bread is a sweet, sticky loaf made with black treacle.
 It is usually eaten sliced or dry, with butter or margarine.
 The molasses in the treacle help to preserve the mixture, and Veda-bread connoisseurs will leave a freshly baked loaf for several weeks in a closed cake tin to allow the flavors to mature before they eat it.